OnionIoT/documentation/docs/networking/wifi.md

 ### Configuring the STA

-The STA has several settings that are configurable.
+The STA has several settings that are configurable, mostly related to connecting to an external network.

 #### Enabling an STA connection